TTY/01 /posts/evolving-card-games load: 0.42 0.51 0.38 mem: 18.2/32G ONLINE

 Wall #1: almost every rulebook is garbage

 The first version encoded rules directly and mutated them freely.
 Opus 4.5 built it across January, and the commit history is a wall of betting subsystems, a bytecode compiler, a CGo bridge, a web UI.
 The problem shows up the moment you run evolution: the overwhelming majority of random or mutated rulebooks produce games that don’t work.
 Infinite loops.
 States with no legal move.
 Win conditions you can never reach.
 Games that collapse into drawing and passing forever.
-The fitness landscape is a desert of zeros with rare islands of playable games, and mutation mostly walks you off an island into the sand.
+The fitness landscape is an ocean of zeros with rare islands of playable games, and mutation mostly walks you off an island into the water.

 So you spend your entire compute budget proving candidates invalid before you ever get to measure whether one is fun.
 No amount of cleverness in the fitness function fixes it, because the fitness function never runs on a broken game.